Mary Winearls Porter: Early career

 Porter's career first began at the Oxford University Museum of Natural History, where she translated various pieces of the Corsi Collection.
 She translated it, reclassified the entire collection and prepared a complete catalogue.
-As she began to study Corsi Collection at the Oxford University she started to work on her own book, obtaining material first-hand while studying the collections during her visits throughout Europe.
+As she began to study Corsi Collection at the University of Oxford she started to work on her own book, obtaining material first-hand while studying the collections during her visits throughout Europe.
 With correspondence to William Brindley, co-director of Farmer & Brindley, an ancient stone collector and contractor, and her access to the ancient stone catalog at the museum, Porter was able to publish her first book, What Rome was Built With: A Description of the Stones Employed in Ancient Times for its Building and Decoration in 1907.
 She was 21 at the time she published the book, and she had no academic qualifications at the time.
 Porter's book is concluded with two-indexes containing more than 115 entries and a list of works of reference.
-As a result of the success of her book What Rome was Built With: A Description of the Stones Employed in Ancient Times for its Building and Decoration and labor at Oxford University Porter began to receive offers from other museums abroad to classify and catalogue their collections of minerals and marbles.
+As a result of the success of her book What Rome was Built With: A Description of the Stones Employed in Ancient Times for its Building and Decoration and labor at the University of Oxford, Porter began to receive offers from other museums abroad to classify and catalogue their collections of minerals and marbles.

-Porter later travelled to Washington, D.C., with her family.
+Porter later traveled to Washington, D.C., with her family.
 While in America, Porter worked at the National Museum in Washington cataloguing the mineral collection now known as the Smithsonian.
 Thereafter she returned to Europe to work on the Mineralogical State Collection in Munich now in her mid- twenties.
 During the summer of 1913, Porter returned to the US to work with pioneering geologist Florence Bascom at Bryn Mawr College.
 Florence Bascom was one of the leading American woman geologists of that time and also became a close friend of Porter during her life.